kerusan/vapor-serverapplications/README.md

 Session application.
 Later there will be more services added, like a Password quality application, an autorization/login Application, a Geo coding application and probably several more.

+The communication between the services is all done with the http protocol.

 The Site process is a HTML generator that uses the Backend Application API for data retrieval.

 A Backend Application that uses FrontBase SQL92 server as its datastore.
 This is easy changable to